markomil/vilin-numerical-optimization/README.md

 * Comparison of several different methods on a same test function

-	The user can directly and simultaneously follow the progress of several randomly chosen methods in 2d and 3d spaces.
+	The user can directly and simultaneously follow the progress of several manually chosen methods in 2d and 3d spaces.
 All methods have the same starting point and should reach the same minimum.
 Again, slider, zoom in and zoom aut features are available which provide a very nice mechanism for visual comparison.